grayhemp/container-build/README.md

 An image helping to build images.

-Under the hood it uses [img] wrapped with the [imgh] script simplifying and improving buld and login/push operations.
+Under the hood it uses [img] wrapped with the [imgh] script simplifying and improving build and login/push operations.

 ## Usage